Lay of the Land: Creating Land Art in Wild Irish Places

 CALAFORT

-An intimate residency on Arranmore Island, Donegal.
+An intimate island art residency on Arranmore Island, Donegal.
 Artists spent three weeks gathering stories, foraging, and creating works that reflected island life and shared memory.
 CALAFORT placed a strong focus on oral history and local collaboration.

 Artists who shaped each project